 And Shakespeare's "Pericles," a family saga centered on tribulations ranging from assassination to jousting for the love a beautiful woman, is the ideal show for this.
 The Cal Shakes play opening Saturday night is an episodic comedy/drama that is really a fairy tale for adults.
 It is a winding journey that moves quickly from sheer glee to abject tragedy, something, Sass admits, that has given the play a reputation as not one of the Bard's best.
 In fact, over the years, some have believed that portions were written by someone else.

 But when you take the story as one big and imaginary journey, it all comes together.
-That's also something you discover when your first and only other production of the play was budgeted for only eight actors; a good-sized obstacle when the script
+That's also something you discover when your first and only other production of the play was budgeted for only eight actors; a good-sized obstacle when the script calls for 40 characters.

 That's just what Sass faced when he was hired by the Guthrie Theater in Minneapolis to direct "Pericles."
 However, that production and its subsequent tour proved so successful that Sass will be using a cast of only eight in the Cal Shakes production, too.